okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/production-deployment/index.md

 If the top of your Okta Admin Console says **Developer Console** click the dropdown and select **Classic UI**.

-* [View Activity and Security Reports](https://help.okta.com/en/prod/Content/Topics/Reports/Reports.htm) - Help diagnose login problems for your users.
+* [View Activity and Security Reports](https://help.okta.com/en/prod/okta_help_CSH.htm#ext_Reports) - Help diagnose sign-in problems for your users.
-* [View Events in the System Log](https://help.okta.com/en/prod/Content/Topics/Reports/Reports_SysLog.htm) - To see a more general log of all events in your Okta Oranziation.
+* [View Events in the System Log](https://help.okta.com/en/prod/okta_help_CSH.htm#ext_Reports_SysLog) - To see a more general log of all events in your Okta Organization.